xinyitian818/For-paper-review-202607/README.md

 10. **`requirements.txt`**
    This file lists all Python dependencies required to replicate our workflow, covering window optical calculations, EnergyPlus simulations, machine learning training, and model interpretation.

-To rigorously evaluate the predictive accuracy of the XGBoost surrogate model, we utilize  key performance metrics: Root Mean Squared Error (RMSE), and the Coefficient of Variation of the Root Mean Squared Error (CV(RMSE)).
 ## Model Evaluation Metrics

 To rigorously evaluate the predictive accuracy of the XGBoost surrogate model, we utilize the following performance metrics: